Zhang Qing (Featherless Arrow): Joining Liangshan

-Song Jiang comes to reinforce Lu Junyi.
-As Zhang Qing takes on one after another on horseback some of Liangshan's top warriors, he again displays his deadly stone-hurling skill.
-He injures or shocks Xu Ning, Yan Shun, Han Tao, Peng Qi, Xuan Zan, Huyan Zhuo, Yang Zhi, Zhu Tong, Lei Heng, and Suo Chao with his stones.
-He even captures Liu Tang, who, challenging him on foot, is knocked over with a stone.
-Guan Sheng could feel the impact of Zhang's stone when his sabre quivers as he whacks it away.
-Dong Ping, who knows Zhang Qing well having been the commandant in neighbouring Dongping prefecture, manages to dodge his stones and gets close to him.
-The two tussle on horseback when Zhang, abandoning his spear, seizes the far ends of Dong's two spears.
-Meanwhile, Gong Wang and Ding Desun, Zhang's two lieutenants, are captured, the first by Lin Chong and Hua Rong and the other by Lü Fang and Guo Sheng.
-Finding himself now unaided, Zhang feels nervous and gallops back to his own ranks.
-Dong pursues him and, forgetting to dodge, is nearly hit by a stone which scrapes past his ear.
+While attacking Dongchang Prefecture, Lu Junyi's group faces a setback when they encounter Zhang Qing, who holds them off easily and even injures Hao Siwen with a stone.
+When Song Jiang's group, having captured Dongping Prefecture first, comes to reinforce Lu Junyi, Zhang Qing duels on horseback with several of Liangshan's best warriors and uses his deadly stone-hurling skill to great effect.
+He wounds or shocks Xu Ning, Yan Shun, Han Tao, Peng Qi, Xuan Zan, Huyan Zhuo, Yang Zhi, Zhu Tong, Lei Heng, and Suo Chao with his stones.
+At one point, he even captures Liu Tang, who has challenged him to fight on foot, after stunning him with a stone.
+Guan Sheng manages to deflect Zhang Qing's stone but retreats after feeling the vibration from the impact on his guandao.
+Dong Ping, who has recently joined the outlaws, manages to dodge Zhang Qing's stones and get close to him.
+The two warriors tussle on horseback until Zhang Qing abandons his weapon and grabs the ends of Dong Ping's spears.
+Meanwhile, Zhang Qing's lieutenants Gong Wang and Ding Desun are defeated and captured by the Liangshan outlaws.
+Without his lieutenants to guard his flanks, Zhang Qing feels nervous so he retreats.
+Dong Ping attempts to pursue Zhang Qing but forgets about the stones, and is nearly hit by a stone which scrapes his ear.